Quick Answer

 Rent: The Biggest Variable

-Rent is your single largest expense in Cyprus, and prices have risen steadily since 2022.
-Here is what you can expect to pay monthly for a furnished apartment in 2026:
+Rent is your single largest expense in Cyprus, with prices rising steadily since 2022.
+Monthly costs for a furnished apartment in 2026 range as follows:

 Larnaca: